 Engineered Medical Technologies reminds you that when using tCheck or any electric appliance there are safety precautions that you should always follow.

-- To protect against electrical shock, do not wet or immerse tCheck device in water.
+- To protect against electrical shock, do not wet or immerse the tCheck device in water.

-- Use of any accessory attachments not specifically recommended or sold by Engineered Medical Technologies may pose a serious risk of injury.
-See warranty details.
+- The use of any accessory attachments not specifically recommended or sold by Engineered Medical Technologies may pose a serious risk of injury.
+See the warranty for details.

-- Do not place boiling oils or liquids into testing tray.
+- Do not place boiling oils or liquids into the testing tray.

-- Do not move tCheck while tray is inserted and during testing.
+- Do not move tCheck while the tray is inserted and during testing.

 - Extreme caution must be used with moving appliance containing hot oil or other hot liquids.

 - tCheck is NOT a medical device in any way.
 No statement made about tCheck has been evaluated by the US Food and Drug Administration, tCheck is not intended to diagnose, treat, cure or prevent any disease.
 [US 21 C.F.R.
 101.93(c)].